How to Write and Sell a Short Story: Tips and Resources for Creative Writers

 2: Practice – hone that writing muscle!

 For novel writers, short stories are a new form with their own challenges and joys.
 Experimenting with short stories can be a great way to dive back into creative writing if you’ve taken a hiatus; if a novel feels too overwhelming; or if you need a productive break from your current WIP.
+I also find it to be a good “palette cleanser” between writing longer works.

 3: Connections